Anthony Mmieh: Early life and education

 Anthony Mmieh was born on Thursday, 13 May 1971 and hails from EBUNUSU.
 He attended St. Hubert Seminary in 1989.
 Achimota college for his advanced level in 1991.
 He then proceeded to the University of Ghana for BA HONS in 1997.

-Early Life and education
+Early life and education

 Mmieh was born on May 13, 1971, in Ebunusu, Ashanti Region.
 He attended St. Hubert's Seminary, completed his Ordinary Level in June 1989, and later attended Achimota College for A‑Levels in June 1991.
 He earned a BA (Hons) from the University of Ghana in July 1997, followed by an LL.B., and was called to the bar after attending the Ghana School of Law in October 2000.
 He also holds an MBA from the University of Phoenix (June 2009).

 Career

-Mmieh is the managing Partner at Poku, Nyamaa & Associates, a legal firm in Kumasi.
-He has been a member of the NPP Legal Team since 2016 and formerly served as vice-president of the Ghana Bar Association’s Ashanti Regional Chapter.
+Mmieh is the managing Partner at Poku, Nyamaa & Associates, a legal firm in Kumasi and also the owner of TM legal consortium both in Kumasi and Accra He has been a member of the NPP Legal Team since 2016 and formerly served as vice-president of the Ghana Bar Association’s Ashanti Regional Chapter.